JaswanthReddyPadala/NeogCamp/LEVEL-0/week-1/project/documentation.md

 #### **Loops**

-Developers follow "DRY" principle which means - DO NOT REPEAT YOURSELF.
-So they make use of loops, functions, algorithms, patterns and many more.
+Developers follow the "DRY" principle which means - DO NOT REPEAT YOURSELF.
+So they make use of loops, functions, algorithms, patterns, and many more.
 Now we can learn what are loops.
-Looping is the concept of runnung a set of statements multiple times until the conditions inside looping statements become false.
+Looping is the concept of running a set of statements multiple times until the conditions inside looping statements become false.
 Refer here to learn about different types of loops.

 - [for loop](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for#:~:text=The%20for%20statement%20creates%20a%20loop%20that%20consists,interactive%20example%20is%20stored%20in%20a%20GitHub%20repository.)